theinterned/batucada/README.rst

 Next, sync the database and run migrations. ::

-   python manage.py syncdb --noinput --all
+   python manage.py syncdb --noinput --migrate

 Finally, start the development server to take it for a spin. ::